Your Questions About Passwordless Authentication Answered

 OTP Email

-OTP email authentication is a standard passwordless method that can be used to protect account login.
+OTP email passwordless authentication is a standard method that can be used to protect account logins.
 It involves sending a unique code via email to the user's email address, which the user can then enter on the login page to authenticate their account.

-This method of authentication eliminates the need for users to remember complex passwords.
-It also makes it much more difficult for hackers to gain access to accounts, as they would need to compromise both the user's email account and the OTP code in order to log in.
-However, it is possible for hackers to intercept the OTP code if they have access to the user's email account.
+This passwordless authentication factor eliminates the need for users to remember complex passwords.
+It also makes it much more difficult for hackers to gain access to accounts, as they would need to compromise both the user's email account and the OTP code to log in.
+However, hackers can intercept the OTP code if they have access to the user's email account.

 Email Magic Links